 Continuously Assisted Families

 An applicant is continuously assisted under the 1937 Housing Act if the family is already receiving assistance or was receiving assistance in the past 90 days under any 1937 Housing Act program when the family is admitted to the Housing Choice Voucher program.
 As noted below, families being relocated from the Authority’s public housing have first priority for vouchers and qualify as continually assisted.
-In addition, families assisted under the U.S. Housing Act (including all families occupying units in properties receiving Section 8 project-based assistance) are considered continually assisted.
+In addition, families assisted under the U.S. Housing Act (including all families occupying units in properties receiving HCVproject-based assistance) are considered continually assisted.
 All such families are treated in the regulations at 24 CFR § 982.203 as “special (non-waiting list) admissions”.

 When continuously assisted families face loss of housing assistance either because the owner of the property in which they live chooses not to renew a subsidy contract or because the property must be vacated for demolition, conversion to a new use, sale or total rehabilitation, such families may receive vouchers as continuously assisted families (and special non-waiting list admissions).